MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/error-request-not-supported.md

 Additionally, you might see a DFS Namespace server response with the error `ERROR_NOT_SUPPORTED`.

-We recommend starting the data collection with a simultaneous network trace in the bad case scenario and compare your results with the analysis of a good trace scenario.
+We recommend starting the data collection with a simultaneous network trace in the bad case scenario, and comparing your results with the analysis of a good trace scenario.